 A danger that's even less reported is malicious bicycle damage, either by thieves attempting to steal a secured bike or by vandals.

 Accidental damage or crash damage generally isn't reported.
-Still, these can also be costly incidents that may leave you unable to ride your bicycle until you are able to repair or replace the damaged parts - and without insurance, that would come from your own pocket.
+Still, these can also be costly incidents that may leave you unable to ride your bicycle until you can repair or replace the damaged parts - and without insurance, that would come from your pocket.